Skip to content

 Conclusion

-By integrating accessibility testing with tools like Testing Library and jest-axe, we can catch accessibility issues early in the development process.
-This helps ensure our Vue applications remain usable for everyone.
-Making accessibility testing part of our CI pipeline allows us to maintain high standards and provide a better experience for all users.
+By integrating accessibility testing with tools like Testing Library and jest-axe, we catch accessibility issues during development.
+This ensures our Vue applications remain usable for everyone.
+Making accessibility testing part of our CI pipeline maintains high standards and delivers a better experience for all users.

 Related Posts